 The Cassette stove has a sophisticated "air wash" system designed to keep the glass clean.
-This secondary air supply to the stove is controlled via a sliding air control located on the top centre of the stove, just above the door.
+This secondary air supply to the stove is controlled via a sliding air control at the bottom right hand side of the stove.
 If you want clean glass, always leave this control open some way whilst burning unless the stove is being shut right down for a long period.
 Moving the sliding control towards the wide side of the arrow (to the right) increases the burn rate whilst moving it towards the narrow side (to the left) reduces it.